 The intended readership for the journal is any professional who is engaged in any aspect of integrated pest management, including, but not limited to, crop producers, individuals working in crop protection, retailers, manufacturers and suppliers of pest management products, educators, and pest control operators.

 Call for Papers

 Journal of Integrated Pest Management is accepting manuscripts for review.
-Refer to Publish with ESA for information on submitting a manuscript.
+Refer to the JIPM instructions for authors for information on submitting a manuscript.
 Publication fees are listed below.
-All submissions must be made online using the Rapid Review website at www.rapidreview.com.
+All submissions must be made online using the JIPM ScholarOne website at http://mc.manuscriptcentral.com/jipm.